JerusJ/jira-summarizer/README.md

 # Jira Summarizer

-Summarize Jira issues in between a start and end date range (`MM/DD/YY`)
+Summarize a user's changed Jira issues in between a start and end date range (`MM/DD/YY`)

+This will, for the specified user:

+- Grab issues that have changed status transitions within the date range (I.E. `To Do --> In Progress`)
+- Grab the user's comments in those issues, also within the date range

 ## Install